ICTU/quality-time/ci/README.md

 ## Preparation

-Make sure the [CHANGELOG.md](../docs/CHANGELOG.md) is up to date and has an "[Unreleased]" section at the top.

-Make sure the [DATA_MODEL.md](../docs/DATA_MODEL.md) is up to date by running `python docs/ci/create_datamodel_md.py && git diff docs/DATA_MODEL.md`.

-Make sure you have the release prequisites installed:
+Make sure you have the dependencies for the release script installed:

 ```console
 python3 -m venv venv